adrhill/SparseConnectivityTracer.jl/README.md

 It is not compatible with functions that require information about the primal values of a computation (e.g. `iszero`, `>`, `==`).

 To compute a less conservative sparsity pattern at an input point `x`, use `TracerLocalSparsityDetector` instead.
-Note that patterns computed with `TracerLocalSparsityDetector` depend on the input `x`:
+Note that patterns computed with `TracerLocalSparsityDetector` depend on the input `x` and have to be recomputed when `x` changes:

 ```julia-repl
 julia> using SparseConnectivityTracer